zeinabtakesh/Keep-NI-by-AI/App/README.md

 # AI-Powered CCTV Monitoring System

-This system provides real-time CCTV monitoring with AI-powered suspicious activity detection, using the Neleac/SpaceTimeGPT model for image captioning and ChatGPT for analysis.
+This system provides real-time CCTV monitoring with AI-powered suspicious activity detection, using the SpaceTimeGPT model for video captioning and ChatGPT for analysis.
+As we discussed in our presentation, the video captioning model didn't perform very well.
+But it is worth trying to see its limitation! :)

 ## Features